nadusumilli-unomaha/django101/README.md

 ## django test

 In the django project in the repo please add a profile model and add a relationship to the user.
+Create a super user in the django app.
 In the view create a register page and alow a register view in the django app.